Applications are accepted throughout the summer, so no need to wait 👉 Click here to download

 Most of the HNC units will be assessed through two assignments with the first assignment covering the theory and the second assignment covering practical aspects of a unit.
 All units are individually graded as pass, merit or distinction.
 A pass is awarded for the achievement of all outcomes against the specified assessment criteria.
 Merit and distinction grades are awarded for higher-level achievement.

-The Pearson HNC in Computing qualification is highly valued by employers and can lead to careers in Network Engineering, Software Engineering, Data Analytics, Security, Intelligent Systems and Applications Development.
+The Pearson HNC in Computing for England qualification is highly valued by employers and can lead to careers in Network Engineering, Software Engineering, Data Analytics, Security, Intelligent Systems and Applications Development.
 The qualification also offers progression routes to the professional qualifications offered by organisations like the British Computer Society (BCS).
-A key progression path for Pearson BTEC HNC is on to the Pearson BTEC HND at Boston College and do a third year top-up for a full BSc degree at university.
+A potential progression path for Pearson BTEC HNC is on to the Pearson BTEC HND and do a third-year top-up for a full BSc degree at university.

-Alternatively, you can also progress to the second year of a BSc degree in Computer Science at university.
+Alternatively, you may also progress to the second year of a BSc degree in Computer Science at university.

 To apply for a course, you will need to have an account with us!